-The patent portfolio related to our most advanced product candidates and technologies as of September 2020 are summarized below.
+The patent portfolio related to our most advanced product candidates and technologies as of September 30, 2021 are summarized below.

 EVX-01 is protected by trade secrets and the proprietary nature of the PIONEER technologies which cannot be copied.
 Our patent portfolio related to EVX-01 currently includes one patent family.
-The patent family is directed to a method of treating cancer in a patient using EVX-01.
-As of September 2020, this family is in international phase.
-Upon entry into national phase, we expect the patent family to lapse in January 2040.
+The patent family is directed to a method of treating cancer in a patient using EVX-01 and has entered national phase in CA, CN, US, EP, JP and AU.
+We expect the patent family to lapse in January 2040.

 EVX-02 is protected by trade secrets and the proprietary nature of the PIONEER technologies which cannot be copied.
 Our patent portfolio related to EVX-02 currently includes two patent families.
 The first patent family, also related to EVX-03, is a method patent directed at inducing an anti-cancer immune response in patients by administrating EVX-02 immunotherapy concept comprising DNA plasmid and polaxomer 188, a novel adjuvant.
 The second patent family is directed at a method of inducing and anti-cancer immune response in patients by administrating the EVX-02 plasmid alone.
-As of September 2020, the first patent family is in the international phase, or PCT and upon entering into national phase is expected to lapse in March 2040.
-The second patent family is in its priority year and is expected to lapse upon filing a natinal or PCT application in December 2040.
+As of September 30, 2021, both patent families were in the international phase and upon entering into national phase, the first patent family is expected to lapse in March 2040 and the second in December 2040.

 EVX-03 is protected by trade secrets and the proprietary nature of the PIONEER technologies which cannot be copied.
 Our patent portfolio related to EVX-03 currently includes two patent families.
 The first patent family is a composition of matter family directed to the EVX-03 product concept.
-As of September 2020, the patent family is in its priority year and is expected to lapse upon entering international and/or national phase in April 2041.
+As of September 30, 2021, the patent family was in its international phase and is expected to lapse upon entering international and/or national phase in April 2041.
 The second patent family, also related to EVX-02, is a method patent directed at inducing an anti-cancer immune response in patients by administrating EVX-03 immunotherapy comprising DNA plasmid and polaxomer 188, a novel adjuvant.